0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 The results show when the change happened, the registry location, and—most importantly—the folder path itself, which appears in the `RegistryValueName` field.
 Because attackers commonly choose temporary or system folders to store tools and downloads, seeing a temporary directory listed here strongly suggests it was used as a staging area for malware.
 Once that folder was excluded, Windows Defender would skip scanning anything inside it, allowing malicious files to run without being detected.

+# Thought Process Regarding Query 7 – Windows Defender Excluded Paths

+1. The goal is to detect registry changes where folders were added to Windows Defender’s exclusion list.
+2. Filtering by `DeviceName` targets the specific compromised host.
+3. Searching `RegistryKey contains "Exclusions\Paths"` isolates registry changes affecting folder scanning.
+4. Projecting `TimeGenerated`, `RegistryKey`, `RegistryValueName`, `RegistryValueData`, and `ActionType` provides complete context.
+5. Ordering by `TimeGenerated` creates a timeline of when exclusions occurred.
+6. Identifying temporary or system folders in the exclusions can reveal staging areas used by attackers to evade detection.

 #6 Flag = C:\Users\KENJI~1.SAT\AppData\Local\Temp
 ----